ice-wm/man/icewm.md

 application icon and the application title.
 The active application is indicated by a pressed button.
 This is the application which has input focus.
 Pressing another button activates that application: it is brought to the foreground and receives input focus.
+Other mouse controlled activities on the window buttons are dragging window buttons to (temporarily) rearrange the order (with left mouse button) or closing the application window (with middle button while pressing and holding `Alt`).

 If there are not many application buttons then a stretch of plain task bar is visible.
 Clicking on it with the right mouse button gives the task bar menu.
+Even with a full task pane, this menu can be usually accessed by right-clicking the bottom right corner of the taskbar.

 The _Tray Applet_ shows system tray objects.